Navigation Bar

 The Bog

-The house on the left near Bog lead mine was also called The Miner's Arms and remained a pub long after the mine closed, until the 1960's, when it became a private dwelling, and more recently a holiday cottage.
-NGR SO 357 977
+The public house near the Bog lead mine was also called The Miner's Arms and remained a pub long after the mine closed.

-Only the "Old Miners Arms" at Priest Weston (right) survives as a public house today - serving some excellent real ales.
-Although the pubs new sign (left) is more representative of a coal mining district rather than the metal mining area in which it is situated.
-NGR SO 293 972
+Only the "Old Miners Arms" at Priest Weston survives as a public house today - serving some excellent real ales.
+Although the pubs new sign is more representative of a coal mining district rather than the metal mining area in which it is situated.